LidTek/LidTek/README.md

-# LidTek Frontend
+# LidTek

-Only landing page is avaliable for now...
+The repo for our group